Moishe/Moishe.github.io/_drafts/mistakes-were-made.md

 One of my teammates met a seller who had been very successful but whose shop just stopped getting traffic.
 He couldn’t find a great explanation, and the seller was understandably upset.
 It was awkward, and difficult, and he felt powerless.

-It wasn’t like there was some sea change in seller happiness, it was just that we were talking to sellers in person frequently enough that our sample size grew enough to include sellers who were willing to tell us the hard parts, in person.
+It wasn’t like there was some sea change in seller happiness, it was just that we were talking to sellers in person frequently enough that our sample size grew enough to include the bad parts.

 Then, Etsy re-prioritized its projects, and our team got shifted around, and the things we thought we were doing were no longer the things we were doing.
 That was awkward, and difficult, and we felt powerless.